kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 ```

 Scatter plot of data points used for training, plus final five values in
-`xslins`, that were omitted in the training data using different colored dots
+`xslins` that were omitted in the training data using different colored dots
 and predicted values for all points in `xslins`.
-Notice, that the predictions
+Notice that the predictions
 for the omitted values are all too low.
 The model can only make predictions
 within the range of what it has seen for the dependent variable during training.
 This is an example of an extrapolation problem.